 How to lose weight while breastfeeding

-And please remember that your baby will go through various growth spurts (normal patterns video) throughout the first year particularly, 2-4 days of constant feeding, and at those times, you will feel more hungry.
-So please eat to hunger at that time.
+Your baby will also have various growth spurts throughout the first year where you would expect 2-4 days of constant breastfeeding.
+At these times, you WILL feel more hungry.
+So eat to hunger!

 Review dates, references & further resources

 Version 1.1 published in March 2019.
 Next review date: Jan 2022

 If you require the reference sources for this article, please contact us.
 We will complete your request within 28 days.

 Part of what we provide depends on the feedback of its users.
 With that in